jsblanco/PromoManager/README.md

-# Project- PALCONY - Social interaction amidst a quarantine
+# Project- PROMOMANAGER - Manage your projects.
+Meet your deadlines.
+Keep track of your time.
+All of this, in one place.